tmssd/kb/docs/Dev/Prg/Langs/Js/index.md

 Even though modules help us to contain and organize code, there are still problems that can arise.
 There can be naming conflicts if you don't use *const* to declare the module.
 Also, there are dependency issues if scripts are placed in the wrong order, such as jQuery needing to be called before it can be used.
 Because of these problems, people started developing libraries to solve them.
 Before ES6 we had 2 ways to implement modules in JavaScript **CommonJS** and **AMD**.

-+ **CommonJS** - uses the keywords **require** and **exports** to interact with the module system.
-Require is a function used to import from another module and exports is an object where functions get exported from.
++ **CommonJS** - uses the keywords **require** and **exports** to interact with the module system. `require` is a function used to import from another module and `exports` is an object where functions get exported from.
 These are run synchronously where we wait on one module to load before another can start and this is not ideal for browsers.
 However, this code may look familiar because NodeJS still uses this library.
 There are other packages such as *Browserify* and *Webpack* that aid in bundling scripts with CommonJS to be used in the browsers.

 + **Asynchronous Module Definition (AMD)** - as in the name, AMD loads modules asynchronously.
 This was great for browsers early on before packages that bundled code.
 `#!js define(['module1', 'module2'], function(module1, module2) {console.log(module1.setName());});`